Bayesian Learning with Wasserstein Barycenters: A condition for existence of barycenters of Bayesian posteriors

-Condition (2) above could be intuitively summarized with the notation $\Pi\in \mathcal W_{p+}(\mathcal W_p(\mathcal X))$. \begin{remark} If $\Pi \in \mathcal{P}(\mathcal{W}_{p,ac}(\mathcal{X}))$ has finite support, then Conditions (1) and (2) are satisfied.
-On the other hand, if $\Pi$ is supported on a scatter-location family (see Section \ref{sec scat loc}) containing one element with a bounded density and a finite $p$-moment, then Conditions (1) and (2) are fulfilled if for example $\supp(\Pi)$ is tight. \end{remark}
+\begin{remark} If $\Pi \in \mathcal{P}(\mathcal{W}_{p,ac}(\mathcal{X}))$ has finite support, then Conditions (1) and (2) are satisfied.
+On the other hand, if $\Pi$ is supported on a scatter-location family (see Section \ref{sec scat loc}) containing one element with a bounded density and a finite $p$-moment, then Conditions (1) and (2) are fulfilled if for example $\supp(\Pi)$ is tight.
+Conditions (1) and (2) are also satisfied in Example \ref{ex:gaussBWBvsBMA}. \end{remark}

-\begin{lemma} Suppose that $\Pi$ is integrable after updates.
+\begin{lemma} Suppose that $\Pi$ is $p-$integrable after updates.
 Then, for each $x\in \mathcal X$, the measure

-is also integrable after updates. \end{lemma}
+is also $p-$integrable after updates. \end{lemma}

 \begin{proof} We verify Property (1) first.
 Let $\ell> 1$ and $\bar x\in\mathcal X$ given.
 Then

 with $s,t$ conjugate H\"older exponents.
 This is finite since $\Pi$ fulfils Property (1).

 We now establish Property (2).
 Let $y\in \mathcal X,\varepsilon>0$.
 Then